1974 Anti-Ahmadiyya riots: Timeline of events

-The riots were started by the students of Nishtar Medical College Multan attack on Ahmadis present in Rabwah Railway Station.
-This incident triggered year long country-wide attacks on Ahmadis leading to loss of many lives and property.
+During 1974, a group of anti-Ahmadis were aboard a train to Peshawar had stopped at the Rabwah railway station.
+The IJT students began to raise slogans against Ahmadiyya and cursed the community’s spiritual figurehead, Mirza Ghulam Ahmad.
+Some had exposed themselves to Ahmadi women, which had caused the Ahmadi men to retaliate and attack some of the students.
+The train then left the station taking the charged students to Peshawar.

+However, when the incident was related to some Ahmadiyya leaders in Rabwah, they ordered Ahmadiyya youth to reach the station with hockey sticks and chains when the train stopped again at Rabwah on its way back from Peshawar.
+After finding out that the students would be returning to Multan from Peshawar on the 29th of May, dozens of young Ahmadi men gathered at the Rabwah railway station.
+As the train came to a halt, the men fell upon the bogeys carrying the IJT members.
+A fight ensued and 30 IJT men were severely beaten for insulting the religious sentiments of the Ahmadiyya.
+This incident triggered year-long country-wide attacks on Ahmadis leading to the loss of many lives and property.

+On September 17, the Parliament of Pakistan unanimously passed an amendment to the constitution defining Ahmadis as 'non-Muslim'.

 May 29 - Mr. Basheer Ahmad Tahir killed in Kundiaro district Nawabshah.

 May 30 - 222 shops and 5 houses belonging to Ahmadis were ransacked in Chiniot.
 Ahmadiyya Mosques were damaged in Gojra, Shorkot and Rawalpindi.

 May 31 - 26 Shops belonging to Ahmadis in Faisalabad, 7 shops in Bhera, 3 in Bahawalnagar, 7 in Rahim Yar Khan and 6 in Gujranwala were ransacked and burnt.

 Jun 01 - Seven Ahmadis Mohammad Afzal Khokhar, Mohammad Ashraf Khokhar, Saeed Ahmad Khan, Manzoor Ahmad Khan, Mahmood Ahmad Khan, Sajjad Pervaiz and Ahmad Ali were killed in Gujranwala.

 Jun 01 - Chaudhry Shaukat Hayat killed in Hafizabad.

 Jun 02 - Six Ahmadis Basheer Ahmad, Muneer Ahmad, Mohammad Ramzan, Mohammad Iqbal, Inayatullah and Ghulam Qadir killed in Gujranwala.

 Jun 02 - Ahmadiyya Mosque occupied by opponents in Lala Musa.

 Jun 03 - Two Ahmadis killed in Gujranwala.

 Jun 03 - 12 shops belonging to Ahmadis ransacked in Jhang.

 Jun 04 - Mohammad Ilyas Arif killed in Wah Cantt.

 Jun 04 - Ahmadiyya Library burnt to ashes in Mardan.

 Jun 05 - Supply of milk was stopped for the residents of Rabwah.

 Jun 05 - 12 Ahmadis were severally tortured in Islamabad.
 One Ahmadi's mouth was filled with cow dung.